-A chicken jalfrezi is my favourite choice at our local curry house & this chicken curry with peppers is my homemade take on this classic dish.
+A chicken jalfrezi is one of my favourite choices at our local curry house & this boneless chicken curry with peppers is my homemade take on this classic dish.

 Tender, juicy chicken is sizzled in a pan with onions, peppers and spices until golden, coated in a tomato gravy and left to simmer to release the aromas of the spices into the sauce.

-This version is so much healthier than your local takeaway and is a fraction of the calories.
-If you team it up with a bit of microwave pilau rice (life is too short to boil rice hey?), gluten free naan bread, popadoms and mango chutney then you have your perfect Friday night fakeaway Indian feast.
+This version is so much healthier than a takeaway and is also a fraction of the calories.
+If you team it up with a bit of microwave pilau rice (life is too short to boil rice hey?), gluten-free naan bread, popadoms and mango chutney then you have your perfect Friday night fakeaway Indian feast.

 If you really aren’t a fan of spice, try my Mango Chicken Curry With Coconut Milk or Salmon Katsu Curry which both have a milder flavour.
 They are great ones for kids to introduce them to curry flavours without the heat.